 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in biological engineering was $45,500 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $43,200 (25th percentile) and $46,950 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a biological engineering degree.

 Average salaries range from $95,090 to $113,680 (25th to 75th percentile) for careers related to biological engineering.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Biological Engineering

-Some degrees associated with biological engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with biological engineering require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|